-In 2020, a restoration plan was prepared for impacts to Phase 13B unvegetated channel.
+In 2021, 0.54-acre restoration site was planted for impacts to the Phase 13B unvegetated channel.

 The purchase of offsite riparian/wetland habitat shall be incorporated into the mitigation plan in the event that the ACOE Section 404 permit and CDFW Section 1603 agreement process conclude that onsite enhancement and offsite mitigation along Temescal Wash could not provide sufficient compensation for disturbance to onsite riparian habitat.
 If this mitigation were implemented, surveys shall be conducted in coordination with USFWS and CDFW to identify offsite riparian habitat that would be suitable for purchase as mitigation for onsite habitat disturbance.
 Considerations shall include, but not be limited to: